Peter Hendy: Personal life

 Hendy is married to Sue Pendle, a human resources consultant; the couple, who live in Richmond, London, have two children.

 Hendy owns two roadworthy London AEC Routemaster buses.
 He is part of the group of organisers of Imberbus, the 23A scheduled bus service that runs once a year, to raise money for charity, to the isolated and abandoned Wiltshire village of Imber, which is surrounded by military firing ranges on Salisbury Plain and is normally closed to the public.
 On the appointed day in 2019, 28 double-decker buses operated the route at 15-minute intervals from Warminster station.

-In 2013, Peter Hendy, who was then the Commissioner of Transport for London, was accused of engaging in a nine-month affair with a call girl (prostitute).
+In 2013, Hendy, who was then the Commissioner of Transport for London, was accused of engaging in a nine-month affair with a call girl (prostitute).
 She alleged that Hendy provided her with several Oyster cards loaded with £10 as gifts.

 In April 2025, Hendy apologised after using his mobile phone while driving a vintage bus through London during rush hour, as part of a charity fundraiser.
 He was reported to the police for the offence by one of the bus's passengers.